PoliticalGraveyard.com

 Renner, Gordon — of Hamilton County, Ohio.
 Republican.
 Member of Ohio state house of representatives from Hamilton County; elected 1938.
 Presumed deceased.
 Burial location unknown.

 Renner, Gus — of Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state senate 1st District, 1942.
+Candidate for Michigan state senate 1st District, 1942.
 Presumed deceased.
 Burial location unknown.

 Renner, Julie — of Ann Arbor, Washtenaw County, Mich.
 Republican.
 Alternate delegate to Republican National Convention from Michigan, 1972.
 Female.
 Still living as of 1972.